harshini2001/FinalYearProject/README.md

     - Safety and security
     - Economic Health
     - Ecosystem impacts
+ - Factors:
+    - Depot:
+        Frequencies of item-calculated from dataset using DepotId Used for quick transport of goods
+        Frequent depot-> delivery started as and when the orders are placed Less frequent depot-> delivery process must wait until some amt -> reached.

+    - Cost:

+    - Distance and time:
+          Optimal path -> less distance and less time.

+    - Delivery urgency:
+          If an order needs urgent delivery(Ex: amazon prime subscribers vs normal users), routing must be planned accordingly. cost -> increase

+    - Fuel efficiency, carbon emissions:
+          (is there any cnxn bw traffic condition and fuel efficiency?)
+          Suggest route which decrease the carbon emissions. and same with fuel efficiency.

+    - Freshness Degradation:
+          When the order is veggies,..
+          consider the time

+    - Road, Traffic and weather:
+          Main problem is we have to get real time data for predicting the current traffics, weather and road condition.

+    - Vehicle conditions:
+          Depends on the size of vehicle. if it is a big truck, we can only suggest highways....

+    - Driving hours and rest:
+          Consider rest time

+     - Safety and security:
+          may be we can consider the safety of the goods ( type of goods) Packaging cost

+     - Economic health:
+     - Ecosystem impacts:
+          similiar to carbon emissions

+     - Capacity of the vehicle

+IP:
+Set of orders
+and also factors

+OP:
+Total cost after considering the factors and
+Optimal path

+(Hierarchy)

 - OUTPUT: Routes + time factor => best k solutions
 - METHODOLOGY: Equation based on all factors - try to optimise the score